visrut7/wizardsurvey.fun/README.md

 - [ ] Ability to view survey analytics.
 - [ ] Ability to export survey responses as CSV.
 - [ ] Ability to view survey responses as a chart.

+> Note: I need to deploy the OpenAI API separately because I have a Vercel hobby plan that encounters a request Gateway timeout error (504).
+Instead, I have deployed it on one of my AWS instances.
+Don't worry; it's only used for generating survey questions using OpenAI, and nothing else.